slint-ui/slint/examples/README.md

 ### [`bash`](./bash)

-Some examples of how to use the `sixtyfps-viewer` to add a GUI to shell scripts.
+Some examples of how to use the `slint-viewer` to add a GUI to shell scripts.

 ### External examples